Embird Embroidery Software

 Freestanding Lace - FSL Grid fill, single layer

-FSL Grid fill, single layer
+FSL Grid, single layer

-Freestanding Lace - Net - Shapes fill, single layer
+Freestanding Lace - Net - shapes fill, single layer

-Net - Shapes fill, single layer
+Net - Shapes, single layer

 Satin Border